[Note: An updated post on this subject was published on May 22, 2017.]

 If you must use “they,” them,” or “their,” then make the subject (or referent noun) plural instead of singular.
 A sentence like “Every parent dotes on their child” could instead be “All parents dote on their children.”
 Instead of “A person should mind their own business,” make it “People should mind their own business.”

 There’s always a way!
 I admit that all the foregoing is really an elaborate run-around.
-But disregarding the plurality of “they” isn’t the answer.
+But disregarding the plurality of “they” isn’t the answer, at least today.

 Probably the grammar question of the century is “What can I use as a suitable gender-free pronoun?”
 The answer: There isn’t one.
 And new pronouns are almost impossible to introduce into a language.